-WeWork launched in 2010, offering coworking spaces in major cities.
+WeWork launched in 2010, offering companies instant access to flexible workspaces in major cities.
 Flexible, short-term contracts with up-to-date decor and other amenities set WeWork’s spaces apart from more conventional leased office spaces.

-WeWork grew exponentially in the years between 2010 and 2017.
+WeWork grew exponentially as an office space provider in the years between 2010 and 2017.
 From two locations in 2010, the company had grown to 23 in eight cities by 2014.
 In November 2017, WeWork had 178 locations in 56 cities and 18 different countries, says reporter Stephen J. Bronner.
 WeWork leased some 10 million square feet of office space and had 20,000 customers by the end of that year.
 In 2019, WeWork rebranded as part of The We Company, along with ventures like WeGrow.

 WeWork’s core business isn’t a new idea: Leasing office space has been a regular business practice for centuries.
 Yet CEO Adam Neumann regularly pushes the idea that it’s WeWork’s aspirations and soul, rather than its products or services, that drive interest and investment in the company.